OWASP/Security-Champions/docs/halloffame.md

 ### 2025

 - **Dewika Alakhramsing**
-  *Contact:* [LinkedIn profile](https://www.linkedin.com/in/dalakhramsing/), *Artifact donated:* Program Charter, Guidelines and Best Practices
+  *Contact:* [LinkedIn profile](https://www.linkedin.com/in/dalakhramsing/), *Artifacts donated:* Program Charter, Guidelines and Best Practices, and also Empowering Security Champions with Essential Tooling

 - **It can be yourself!**
   *Artifact donated:* Look what artifacts we are looking for: [here](https://securitychampions.owasp.org/artifacts/)